MPS stands for Member of Preferred Sex. That is the complete definition of MPS in the context of the Rice Purity Test.

 Does MPS mean male or female?

 Neither specifically — and both, depending on who you are attracted to.
-MPS means whichever gender or person you prefer.
 For a straight woman, her MPS is a man.
 For a gay man, his MPS is a man.
-For a bisexual person, MPS refers to whoever they are attracted to in a given situation.
+For a bisexual person, MPS refers to whoever they are attracted to.
 The term was chosen precisely to avoid specifying a gender.

 What does puff mean on the Rice Purity Test?

-Puff refers to taking a puff — one inhalation — of a cigarette or marijuana.
-If a question mentions ‘used puff’ or ‘smoked,’ it means you have inhaled tobacco or marijuana smoke at least once.
+Puff refers to taking one inhalation of a cigarette or marijuana.
 Even a single try counts.

 What does streaking mean on the Rice Purity Test?

 Streaking means running naked in a public place, usually as a dare or spontaneous act.
-It is different from simply being nude outdoors.
-Streaking specifically involves moving through a public or semi-public space without clothing.
 It became a college trend in the 1970s and appears in the test as a social conduct experience.

 What does MPS mean for LGBTQ+ people on the Rice Purity Test?

 MPS works identically for LGBTQ+ users.
-A gay man’s MPS is another man.
-A lesbian woman’s MPS is another woman.
-A bisexual person’s MPS is whoever they are attracted to.
-A non-binary or queer person’s MPS is whoever they feel romantic or sexual attraction toward.
+A gay man's MPS is another man.
+A lesbian woman's MPS is another woman.
+A bisexual person's MPS is whoever they are attracted to.
 The term was specifically designed to avoid assuming the gender of either the test-taker or the person they are attracted to.

 The Short Version